 Even if you decide to do the work, pick your battles.
 Norm Abrams, the demigod of home improvement, wrote that he spent years getting through all the finish work on his own house.
 Even he knew when to call for outside help.

 Finally, for those who decide to call the general contractor, you’re still not out of the woods yet.
 Always… always… check a GC’s references, papers and insurance.
-Never… ever… hire an unlicensed GC.
+Never… ever… hire an unlicensed GC or someone who doesn’t come with references you trust.
 To emphasize that point, here’s a sad story which happened on my own block:

 A 70 year-old woman asked her daughter to move in to care for her.
 She decided to provide her with a basement apartment with a convenient street level private entrance.
 She called a contractor who had stuck a card in her mailbox.
 The contractor, who was unlicensed and completely incompetent, told her that she didn’t need a building permit for the job.
 Being unlicensed, he couldn’t have gotten her one anyway, which of course is why he told her that.
 A couple of weeks after the work started, with her front yard completely gutted and old gas and electrical pipes exposed, a Buildings Dept inspector shut her down with a heavy fine and a stop-work order.
 The contractor skipped with her five-figure deposit.
 Her neighbor sued her for $12,000 in damage to his brownstone stoop, which began collapsing because of the careless excavation.
 She had to hire a lawyer.
 Then she had to start over with an architect and another GC (licensed).
 In the end, she spent over twice what she would have had she just checked her first first GC’s paperwork and references.